pivotal-cf/pivotal-ui/CONTRIBUTING.md

 We use [hologram for documentation and styleguide generation](https://github.com/trulia/hologram).
 The component docs are created from markdown comments in the SCSS.

+Here are some guidelines to follow when writing docs:

+- Its better to have multiple child components than one big parent component.
+Check out "buttons" for a good way to organize the docs this way.

-Make sure to name your component something unique or it will clobber other components' docs.
-Also, add your component to the appropriate categories.
+- Make sure to name your component something unique or it will clobber other components' docs.

-This is an example of documentation button sizes.
-Notice how it has a yaml section in the beginning that defines its name and categories.
-For more information, see [the hologram example repo](https://github.com/trulia/hologram-example), or look at how other components are documented.
+- Parent components should belong to a category (or categories) and should not have a parent.
+Child components should have a parent but not a category.
+See below for more category guidelines.

+- All component names should be plural and snake-cased.
+Child component names should start with the parent name (i.e. the large version of the `gravatar` component should be named `gravatar_large`).

+### Categories

+- **Layout** - components for structuring the placement of other components on a page *(i.e. grids, panes)*
+- **Elements** - single-node components and elementary html components *(i.e. buttons, links, lists)*
+- **Objects** - multi-node components *(i.e. alerts, panels, tables)*
+- **Utilities** - mixins that modifiy other components *(i.e. colors, hover states)*
+- **JavaScript** - components that have javascript behaviors *(i.e. animated progress bars, tabs, sortable tables)*
+- **Forms** - everything form related *(i.e. forms, inputs, search boxes)*
+- **by Product** - product specific components *(i.e. a PWS marketing pricing widget)*

+### Examples

+Parent component:

 	/*doc
 	---